How to protect your flooring

 Avoid Scraping or Gouging Expensive Floors

-To help protect floors, many gun safe installers will use dense, 1/4" thick, 4" x 6" felt pads under each corner of the safe.
+To help protect floors, many gun safe installers will use dense, 1/4 inch thick, 4 inches x 6 inches felt pads under each corner of the safe.
 These pads have adhesive on one side and stick to the bottom corners of the safe.
 They’re barely noticeable, and keep your safe directly off the floor.

 Getting Help When It’s Needed